vsg-dev/VulkanSceneGraph/README.md

     make -j 8
     make install

-Full details of how to build of the VSG can be found in the [INSTALL.md](INSTALL.md) file.
+Full details om how to build of the VSG can be found in the [INSTALL.md](INSTALL.md) file.

 ---